 Our Pastor leads the Church, equips the saints through in-depth teaching of the Bible, and is accountable to the Elders.
 The members of the Church are taught and equipped to share Christ with others, and to love, support, comfort, help, and hold each other accountable.
 We do not have congregational meetings with voting.
 Instead, important decisions about the church are made by the Pastor and Elders together.
 Pastors and Elders are selected by the Elder Board with input from the entire congregation.

 Annual Church Budgets are prepared each year by the Elder Board and Bookkeeper and approved by the Elders.
 The church has a modest savings account, and a small mortgage on the property.
 The Elder-approved Budget is presented to the Church in a special meeting each year.
 All regular attending persons are encouraged to ask questions and welcome to review our financial statements and account balances at any time.
 Pastor and Elders do not see who gives what; only the Bookkeeper does.
 We do not “pass the offering plate” but provide a tithe box at the door to the sanctuary for people to drop in their offerings and tithes as God leads them.

 About Our Pastor

 Ron has been active in prison ministry, pro-life organizations, homeschooling, and leadership in ministries and organizations focused on building boys and men of strong, godly character and responsibility.
-Raised in the family of a United States Air Force fighter pilot, his teaching emphasizes personal responsibility and self-support and de-emphasizes politics and government.
+Raised in the family of a United States Air Force fighter pilot, Ron’s teaching emphasizes personal responsibility and self-support and de-emphasizes politics and discourages dependence on government.
 In the nation where God is large, the government can be and should be small.
 Pastor Ron, therefore, emphasizes Christ and the Bible as the answer to man’s problems, and Biblical wisdom as the best way for America to prosper.